 We are pleased to announce our new flexible language requirements.
-You can complete a Glendon degree by taking only one 6-credit course in your second language at your current level of placement.
+You can complete a Glendon degree by taking only 2 courses (6 credits total) in your non-dominant language at any level.
 You can choose this option during your enrollment appointment or at the end of your first year.
 More advanced language requirements are available if you are interested in developing higher language skills.

 The programs in which this flexible option is available include:

 - If English is your dominant language:

 York University has general language requirements for all applicants.
 Glendon applicants can provide proof of language proficiency in English or French.
 For students who provide language proficiency in English, there is no minimum French requirement.

 If you are applying to an undergraduate program, you may meet Glendon's language requirements if you have successfully completed, or are in the process of successfully completing, one of the following:

 - 4 full years of study in Canada in English or French at the high-school level

 - 4 full years of study at the high-school level in English or French in a country where English or French is a primary language or primary language of instruction